chiduc2905/prpd_fewshot/README.md

 ## Results

-Results (checkpoints, confusion matrices, t-SNE plots) are saved in the `checkpoints/` folder (or root for images).
+Results (checkpoints, confusion matrices) are saved in the `checkpoints/` folder (or root for images).